-Check out the latest issue of The Change Agent - Talking about Race
+Check out the latest issue of The Change Agent - Transportation

 The Voter Education, Registration, and Action (VERA) campaign of 2016 is a non-partisan effort designed for adult learners and program staff in the New England states.
 Its goal is to educate adults about voting, participatory democracy, and current election issues, and to mobilize them to vote in the 2016 elections.